hannes31415/parallax/analysis/trump_xi_summit_may2026.md

 ## Key Finding

 The most technically significant result from this case study is the **factive verb divergence**: Xinhua's systematic use of "指出" (points out) vs. CNN's "said/touted" represents a *grammatically encodable* difference in epistemic commitment.
-This is not subjective or interpretive — it is a verifiable property of the source-language text that automated analysis can detect at scale.
+This is less interpretive, and more a verifiable property of the source-language text that automated analysis can detect at scale.
 It suggests that cross-lingual framing analysis operating only on translated text is systematically missing the most ideologically loaded signals.